 Whether you’re buying a new bike, or looking to build one from scratch, it’s good to know what your options are.
 The more expensive groupsets are lighter and usually offer smoother gear shifting and superior braking performance, and you get more gears and with the more expensive groupsets, 11-speed on Dura-Ace, Ultegra and 105, down to 8-speed on entry-level Claris.

-Here’s an overview of the entire road and gravel lineup, with the most expensive at the top of the list:
+Here’s an overview of the entire road and gravel lineup, with the most expensive at the top of each grouping:

-The range includes six mechanical groupsets, using cables to operate the front and rear derailleurs, and there are two electronic groupsets.
-First introduced in 2011, electronic groupsets have proved to be extremely popular, with precise gear changes, long battery life and good durability.
+The range includes mechanical groupsets for road bikes, using cables to operate the front and rear derailleurs, and electronic groupsets at the top of the range.
+First introduced in 2008, electronic groupsets have proved to be extremely popular, with precise gear changes, long battery life and good durability.
 Whether you choose mechanical or electronic comes down to budget and personal preference.

 And then there's GRX, Shimano's gravel-bike component series that sits off to one side of the main road bike component range.
 We'll cover GRX here as well, as these are components for drop-bar bikes, but the way Shimano has organised GRX doesn't quite conform to their usual way of doing things.